Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

 [RFC 9276](https://www.rfc-editor.org/rfc/rfc9276.html#section-3.1-3)
 recommends using 0 additional hashing iterations and an empty salt.
-For small zones or generally for zones without the need for DNSSEC opt-out using the computationally less demanding NSEC should be prefered, since even without any additional hashing iterations NSEC3 proofs are considerably more expensive.
+For small zones, or generally for zones without the need for DNSSEC opt-out, using the computationally less demanding NSEC should be prefered, since even without any additional hashing iterations NSEC3 proofs are considerably more expensive.